pekkis/fornicator/README.md

 * Tweak configuration for you specific needs if need be.
 * Create fornicator vhost.
 * Call "fornicator.axis-of-evil.org" domain.
 It always goes to localhost.
-* Use parameters "apc" and "stat" to define what to clear.
+* Use parameters "apc", "stat" and "optimizer" to define what to clear.